 Patients with recurrent genital herpes should receive acyclovir or valacyclovir in similar dosage to primary infection.
 Patients with 6 or more recurrences of genital herpes per year might benefit from suppressive antiviral therapy.
 Suppressive antiviral therapy is effective in decreasing the recurrence rate by as much as 80 %.
 Acyclovir 400 mg twice a day, or valacyclovir 500 mg once a day are excellent options as suppressive therapies against recurrent genital herpes.
 Suppressive therapy should be discontinued after 12 months.

 Patients with the confirmed asymptomatic shedding of herpes simplex virus type 2 should receive valacyclovir.

 - Acyclovir 400 mg twice a day (safety and efficacy established for 6 years) OR

 - Valacyclovir 500 mg orally once a day OR

 - Valacyclovir 1 g orally once a day OR

-- Famiciclovir 250 mg orally twice a day (safety and efficacy established for 1 year)
+- Famciclovir 250 mg orally twice a day (safety and efficacy established for 1 year)

 Treating genital herpes in pregnant women should receive more attention because of the risk of transmission to the fetus.
 Patients who acquire the virus for the first time during the first or second trimester of pregnancy should receive routine antiviral therapy, in addition to four weeks of suppressive antiviral therapy before the planned vaginal delivery.
-Patients who develop genital herpes after the 34th week of gestation should always be delivered by caesarean section.
+Patients who develop genital herpes after the 34th week of gestation should always be delivered by cesarean section.

 Pregnant women with a known history of recurrent genital herpes should receive suppressive antiviral therapy with acyclovir in the last four weeks of pregnancy.
 Vaginal delivery is possible in these women, as long as they do not have an active genital herpetic disease.

 - Sex partners should be informed